 - Sonoma Restaurant & Wine Bar (American)

 The average temperature in DC in May is 66°F, frequently climbing into the mid-70s or decreasing to the high 50s.
 DC is often humid, so temperatures can feel hotter than they are.
 Rain is extremely common in May, with rainfall occurring roughly every other day, so please come prepared for inclement weather.
+Note that umbrellas are not permitted on the Capitol lawn.

 What to Wear